Payroll Taxes

 Federal Income Tax / Form W-4

-A new employee should complete and submit an IRS Form W-4 Employee’s Withholding Allowance Certificate to establish the appropriate federal income tax withholding from his paycheck.
-At any time after the initial W-4 setup, an SMU employee can update his W-4 online via Employee Self Service in my.SMU.edu to change her/his federal income tax withholding.
+As a new employee, you should complete and submit an IRS Form W-4 Employee’s Withholding Allowance Certificate to establish the appropriate federal income tax withholding from your paycheck.
+At any time after the initial W-4 setup, you can update your W-4 online via Employee Self Service in my.SMU.edu to change your federal income tax withholding.

 Refer to the IRS Withholding Calculator for guidance on how to complete Form W-4 based on the details of your tax personal situation.

-If a new employee does not provide a completed Form W-4, income tax is withheld based on the IRS default of single, with zero allowances.
+If a new employee does not provide a completed Form W-4, income tax is withheld based on the IRS default of a single filer with no other adjustments.

 Claiming “exempt” from federal income tax withholding